michael105/slterm/README.md

 Fork of the st terminal. (suckless.org)

 Stripped of unicode support.

 Unicode encoding needs 4 Bytes per char within st, and I nearly never need unicode chars in the terminal.
 (I'd even propose, unicode isn't needed for system administration/ development.
-You are going to get into all sort of troubles, when, e.g. you're naming files and directories in the root fs with unicode characters..)
+You are going to get into all sort of troubles, when, e.g., you'd name files and directories in the root fs using unicode characters.
+Furthermore, let's assume, there are, say, 100.000 instances of st running.
+Now, on the world.
+Multiply this with, umm, 10 MB, multiply with cpu cycles of 100.000 (swapping, and so on), and .
+It's not theorethical anymore.
+Ok.
+The calculation might be a little bit wrong, admittedly, you shouldn't multiply memory and cpu cycles.
+Anyways, my point is valid.)

 So, in my quest to slim down all programs I'm using,